Online Safety Parent Advice

 Ocean Academy is taking a proactive, whole school community approach to internet safety by joining up with the National Online Line Safety platform.
-This platform will enable high quality, up to date training for all staff and parents as well as supporting the Ocean Academy community to work towards achieving National Online Safety accreditation.
+This platform enables high quality, up to date training for all staff and parents as well as supporting the Ocean Academy community to work towards achieving National Online Safety accreditation.
 This will ensure we are continually monitoring our provision and practices with regards to keeping everyone safe online.

 We invite parents to join us and upskill themselves on issues surrounding online safety.
 Find out how in the letter below: